Sh1penfire/Meld/README.md

 If you're looking for a mod which encourages tactical positioning, unit micro and dynamic encounters, Meld does that too.

 I've learned my lesson from working on huge scope Java mods, while I was still learning the language and dealing with burnout.
+I've decided to keep things "simple" this time.

 What you'll find here might be surprising. <br />
 "It's all Hjson?" <br />